 \section{Related Work}

-There are a number of past surveys related to transparency enhancing technologies.
+A number of past surveys related to transparency enhancing technologies exist.
 Murmann and Fischer-H{\"u}bner~\cite{murmann2017tools} focus on the usability of transparency enhancing technologies.
-Hedbom~\cite{hedbom2008survey}, Janic et al.~\cite{janic2013transparency}, and Zimmermann~\cite{zimmermann2015categorization}, focus on transparency tools that can be used to help users control or verify their privacy online.
-Spagnuelo et al.~\cite{spagnuelo2019accomplishing,spagnuelo2019transparency} look at transparency enhancing technologies in the context of their ability to provide the transparency required by the GDPR, and comply with the GDPR.
+Hedbom~\cite{hedbom2008survey}, Janic et al.~\cite{janic2013transparency}, and Zimmermann~\cite{zimmermann2015categorization} focus on transparency tools that can be used to help users control or verify their privacy online.
+Spagnuelo et al.~\cite{spagnuelo2019accomplishing,spagnuelo2019transparency} look at transparency enhancing technologies in the context of providing and complying with the transparency required by the GDPR.

 In contrast to these papers, our focus is not specifically on existing tools (although we survey some and consider two use cases), but more generally on how to design and build transparency enhancing technologies based on cryptographic logs under realistic threat models that consider issues of editorial control and access to individual evidence.